inducingchaos/raycast-spotify-extension/DO_NOT_EDIT_PR_NOTES.md

 Every previous commit contains an AI-generated note containing the status of the PR, and any other information relevant to the commit.

-100% of the commits in this PR are AI-generated. 🍾🤯
+100% of the changes in this PR are AI-generated (except this one!). 🍾🤯